 Each class session is assigned a number (e.g., #1 for the first session, #2 for the second session, etc.).
 Media are numbered consecutively.
 If a session is canceled, that media number is given to the following session (e.g., If session #5 on Monday is canceled, then the media of the following class on Wednesday becomes #5).
 When referring to a previous class during a lecture, refer to the session and media number rather than the date of the class, since students at remote sites view the media at different times.

-The Graduate School has furnished a computer in each classroom for instructors to use.
 Refer to the facilities and locations section for more information.

 Instructors control the manner in which quizzes and exams are administered.
 Each distance student has proctor who is responsible for administering quizzes and exams.
 Only those in positions of responsibility can be selected as proctors.
 For example, the student's supervisor, an officer in their company's personnel or training department, a local librarian or a representative from an academic institution.
 Please refer to the Exam Certification Cover Sheet that we provide.

 If you cancel class or otherwise require the use of previously recorded materials we offer the ability to reactivate content from our archive.
 Please note that this is a manual process and will take approximately 8 business hours per presentation (one class or lecture).
-Once the materials are reactivated they will be available through your Desire2Learn (D2L) course.
+Once the materials are reactivated they will be available through your Desire2Learn (D2L)/Canvas.
 You will be notified on how to access these materials in your course once the reactivation process is complete.